MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 *`dwFlags`*\
 Specifies the behavior of the list view control after resetting the item count.
 This value can be a combination of the following:

-- `LVSICF_NOINVALIDATEALL` The list view control will not repaint unless affected items are currently in view.
+- `LVSICF_NOINVALIDATEALL` The list view control won't repaint unless affected items are currently in view.
 This is the default value.

-- `LVSICF_NOSCROLL` The list view control will not change the scroll position when the item count changes.
+- `LVSICF_NOSCROLL` The list view control won't change the scroll position when the item count changes.

 ### Return Value